 Marietta Simpson, whose deeply expressive, richly beautiful voice has made her one of the most sought-after mezzo-sopranos today, has sung with major orchestras throughout the United States, under many of the world's greatest conductors, including the late Robert Shaw in her Carnegie Hall debut in 1988 as soloist in Brahms' Alto Rhapsody with the Atlanta Symphony Orchestra.
-In 2014-15 she sang as soloist in Bach’s St. Matthew’s Passion with the Mendelssohn Club of Philadelphia.
-In summer of 2015 she sings The Old Lady in Bernstein’s Candide with Glimmerglass Opera, and in the 2015-16 season she sings Lucinda in Jennifer Higdon’s Cold Mountain with Opera Philadelphia.
+In summer of 2015 she sang The Old Lady in Bernstein’s Candide with Glimmerglass Opera, and in the 2015-16 season she sings Lucinda in Jennifer Higdon’s Cold Mountain with Opera Philadelphia.

 Career successes include Maria in Porgy and Bess in a return to Lyric Opera of Chicago; Hindemith's "When Lilacs Last in the Dooryard Bloomed" with Cathedral Choral Society of Washington DC; Verdi's Requiem with Mendelssohn Club of Philadelphia; Bach's Cantata No. 78 and Christmas Oratorio, both with Baldwin-Wallace Bach Festival; as soloist with the Philadelphia Orchestra in an evening of opera arias and spirituals; Verdi's Requiem in a return to Nashville Symphony; a recital with Chamber Music Society of Philadelphia; an evening of spirituals and gospel songs, and Beethoven's Missa Solemnis, both with Singing City in Philadelphia; Verdi's Requiem and Donald McCollough's Let My People Go, both with the Master Chorale of Washington; Maria in Porgy and Bess for Washington National Opera, Opera Birmingham, Los Angeles Opera and Opera Pacific; the role of Dominga de Adviento in the world premiere of Peter Eotvos's opera, Love and Other Demons, with Glyndebourne Festival Opera; and Messiah with both the Baltimore Symphony Orchestra and Nashville Symphony Orchestra.